Defeat of German workers’ movement led to Nazi barbarism

 However a number of key opportunities were missed by the KPD.
 In 1923, while then having majority support within the working class, they missed an opportunity to overthrow capitalism in Germany.
 This was followed, in the mid-1920s, by a brief period of stability for the German capitalism.
 Struggles for higher wages and better conditions increased, but the immediacy of the need to abolish capitalism subsided in the minds of the masses.

 Internationally, the post-war revolutionary period had ended.
 Soviet Russia was isolated in a sea of hostile capitalist states, with no immediate prospect of the situation changing.
 The defeat of the various struggles of the international working class made an impact on the Russian masses, many of whom were disheartened and weakened by hardship and the loss of a large layer of the best Bolsheviks in the war.
 The backwardness of Russian industry, inherited from Tsarism, meant that the needs of the population were far from being met.
-All of these factors led to the rise of a bureaucracy under Stalin.
+All of these factors led to the rise of a privileged bureaucracy under Stalin.
 This rise was fought initially by the real leaders of the Russian Revolution; Lenin before his death, and continued by Leon Trotsky, who was exiled from Russia and eventually murdered.

 These changes did not only affect Russia.
 The Communist International (Comintern) came under the leadership of Stalin and his cohorts, who steadily abandoned most of the ideas of the Russian revolution and committed a number of mistakes.
-Later this became outright treachery and betrayal, putting their own privileged interests before those of the international working class as when, for example, after 1939 they handed over to Hitler many anti-Nazi German exiles living in Russia.
+Later this became outright treachery and betrayal, putting their own privileged interests before those of the international working class as when, for example, after 1939 they handed over to Hitler many anti-Nazi German exiles then living in Russia.